Frequently Asked Questions

 What do you do with a concrete ceilings?

-It depends on the existing room height plus the window header,we can use either an independent or an accoustic battern system.
+It depends on the existing room height plus the window header, we can use either an independent or an acoustic batten system.

-The stud walls will be a waek point and will need to be upgraded to a soundproof partitio.
+The stud walls will be a weak point and will need to be upgraded to a soundproof partition.

 Walls Q&As